-Our helpline can offer you emotional support, information, and time to talk through your feelings.
+Our helpline can offer emotional support, information, and time to talk through your feelings.
 Or you might like to visit our website to find out more about epilepsy.

-Contact our helpline (see back cover), visit epilepsysociety.org.uk, or see our just diagnosed booklet.
+Contact our helpline (see back cover) or visit epilepsysociety.org.uk

-school and education
+School and education